soramitsu/iroha2-block-explorer-backend/README.md

 - `-h, --help`: Prints the help information, which provides an overview of the available options.

 - `-p, --port <PORT>`: Allows you to specify the port number on which the server will listen.
 You can set the port by providing the value after the flag, for example, `-p 8080`.
-If you don't provide this flag, the default port used will be 4000.
+If you don't provide this flag, the default 4000 port will be used.
 Additionally, you can set the `PORT` environment variable to specify the port.

 - `-V, --version`: Prints the version information of the Iroha 2 Explorer Backend.